^

 Who to contact?

-Treatment of the congenital urethral obliteration
+Treatment congenital urethral obliteration.

 The iLive portal does not provide medical advice, diagnosis or treatment.